 - Do you use piercing guns or needles?

 1. Does body piercing hurt?

 The short answer to this question is “only a little bit”.
-Our highly skilled staff will make your piercing experience as quick and comfortable as possible.
+Our highly skilled piercers will make sure your piercing experience is as quick and comfortable as possible.
 We find that almost everyone says that it didn’t hurt nearly as much as they thought it would.
 In most cases, a piercing is just a quick sting then it is all over before you know it!

 2. Will it hurt after the piercing is done?

 Most people say that after the piercing is done there is no pain at all.
 However, a slight ache or a feeling of hotness is completely normal, and generally will calm down quickly and easily as you go about the rest of your day.